 Marketing and Growth Goals

 - Pinterest has a lower average CPC compared to Facebook/Instagram.
-The platform is not as popular among marketers, so the competition is a lot less fierce than other social media platforms.
-Remember, the social media world has a lot more to offer than simply Instagram and Facebook!
+The platform is not as popular among marketers, so the competition is much less fierce than other social media platforms.
+Remember, the social media world has much more to offer than simply Instagram and Facebook!

 - The ad formats are as attractive as the ones on other platforms, if not more so.